 UpdraftPlus will walk you through choosing which portions of the site you want to restore (e.g., Plugins, Themes, Database), verify it can access the most recent backup, and then confirm you want to restore.
 At that point you simply wait for the Restore successful! confirmation!

 Before You Go

 While this post focused on performing one-time backups, the truth is every WordPress site, regardless of size or traffic, needs to be backed up regularly.
-Don’t assume you’ll never need them or that your hosting provider has them–it’s up to you!
+Don’t assume you’ll never need them!

 What about you?
 Do you use UpdraftPlus, or is there another backup plugin you’ve found that works well?

 - NOTE: If you’re updating WordPress core or our theme, you may wish to omit uploads from your backup.
 Your uploads folder tends to be very large, and WordPress core/theme updates tend to leave those uploads untouched. *If you want to be safe, include them in your backup.* If you want to omit them (e.g., if you don’t have enough space to include them in this temporary backup), click on the (…) to open a list of items to include in your backup, and make sure to uncheck Uploads.]